 Number of iPods sold through 2002: 600,000

-April 28: Apple releases third generation iPod, which moves the control buttons to a new row of touch-sensitive buttons under the screen.
-This model also introduced the USB dock connector for syncing.
-Apple also introduces iTunes Music Store, which opens with 200,000 songs available for 99 cents.
-At a time when music piracy was rampant, the move is seen as ballsy.
-Who would pay for music when it was available for free?
-But Jobs argued that simplicity and ease of use would trump over stealing.
+April 28: Apple releases the third-generation iPod, which moves the control buttons to a new row of touch-sensitive buttons under the screen.
+This model introduces the USB dock connector for syncing.
+Apple also introduces iTunes Music Store, which opens with 200,000 songs available for 99 cents each.
+At a time when music piracy is rampant, the move is seen as ballsy.
+Who would pay for music when it is available for free?
+But Jobs argued that simplicity and ease of use would trump stealing.
 Most consumers wanted to do the right thing, he said.

-The 3G iPod marks the most important change in the iPod’s early history: Apple switches from Firewire to USB.
-This makes the iPod compatible with vast numbers of Windows PCS, and sales start to explode.
+The 3G iPod marks the most important change in the iPod’s early history: Apple adds USB alongside FireWire.
+This makes the iPod compatible with vast numbers of Windows PCs, and sales start to explode.

-May: Oprah named the iPod one of her “Favorite Things” and gave everyone in the 350-member audience a 15GB iPod worth $399.
+May: Oprah names the iPod one of her “Favorite Things” and gives everyone in her show’s 350-member live audience a 15GB iPod worth $399.